yuseflo/Interactive-Lab-Hub/Lab 3/README.md

 ```
 From a remote browser on the same network, check to make sure your webserver is working by going to `http://<YourPiIPAddress>:5000`.
 You should be able to see "Hello World" on the webpage.

+The hello world example worked for me and can be seen below:

 <img width="361" alt="Screen Shot 2022-09-26 at 12 49 54 PM" src="https://user-images.githubusercontent.com/91849980/192335176-12dd0e4d-0fe3-41c8-9dc2-cd245535a57c.png">